Here’s your ultimate guide to Christmas markets in and around Durham

 Durham

-Local Vendors will be selling things ranging from candles, crystal nail files, and fresh baked goods, braving the cold to entice our bank account numbers to decrease even more.
+Local Vendors will be selling things ranging from candles, crystal nail files, and freshly baked goods, braving the cold to entice our bank account numbers to decrease even more.
 On the topic of bank account numbers decreasing, there will be an entry fee to the Craft & Producers market.
-However, The Festive Outdoor Market will be up and running in Market Place square and there is no entrance fee to this!
+However, The Festive Outdoor Market will be up and running in Market Place square, and there’s no entrance fee.

 Newcastle